-In this blog series we talk to test professionals from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test consultant or test coordinator busy.
-In this edition of Let's Talk About Test, meet Lester Moorman, test consultant of Salves at Bernhoven.
+Inthis blog series, we speak with testing professionals from various industries.
+At Testersuite , we like to hear the diverse views on testing and what makes a test consultant or test coordinator tick.
+In this edition of Let's Talk About Test, meet Lester Moorman, Salves test consultant at Bernhoven.

 "If it can't be done the way it should be done, then it has to be done the way it can be done."

 I am Lester Moorman, 30 years old and I work at Salves as a test consultant.
 At the moment I am working at the Bernhoven Hospital.